X-Genesis-Qhulut/DestroyJunk/README.md

 This is intended for when you are running dungeons on Vanilla (or Classic) WoW - and your bags are filling up with useless junk that is taking room that you want for "green" or "blue" items.

+It also has the functionality inspired by the "CrapAway" plugin.
+If you visit a vendor it automatically sells those same items (gray items, and items in the list described below).
+This is useful while levelling, as you kill mobs you may find your bags full of junk, and it is tedious to sell them one-by-one at the vendor.

 ---

 ## How to use

-Just install this and then type:
+Just install this and then when your bags have filled up, type:

 ```
 /dj destroy
 ```

-Without warning, gray (poor quality) items, **and** WHITE ones listed in the DestroyJunk.lua file will be destroyed.
+Without warning, gray (poor quality) items, **and** normal quality (white) ones listed in the DestroyJunk.lua file will be destroyed.
 They cannot be retrieved.

+Also, if you visit a vendor the same items will be sold (not destroyed) automatically when you open the vendor window.

 ---